BLACKPINK Part 2 — How Four Girls Conquered the World: The Rise

 📍 Milestone: Dua Lipa Collaboration (October 2018)

 “Kiss and Make Up” — a collaboration with Dua Lipa — was released as a bonus track and became a commercial success worldwide.
-It was one of the first major collaborations between a K-pop group and a Western mainstream pop artist, and it opened doors on both sides.
+It was a high-profile pairing with a major Western pop star that helped introduce BLACKPINK to a broader international audience.

 📍 Milestone: First Billion-View Music Video (2019)

-Before the group had even released their first full album, Jennie became the first BLACKPINK member to release solo music with “Solo” — which topped the Billboard World Digital Song Sales chart and the Gaon Music Chart simultaneously.
+Before the group had even released their first full album, Jennie became the first BLACKPINK member to release solo music with “Solo” on November 12, 2018 — which topped the Billboard World Digital Song Sales chart and the Gaon Music Chart simultaneously.

 Phase 3: Coachella and the Global Breakthrough (2019)